-Report: Texas QB Quinn Ewers to Miss 4-6 Weeks With SC Sprain
+Report: Texas QB Quinn Ewers to miss 4-6 weeks with SC sprain

-ESPN’s Pete Thamel is reporting that Texas quarterback Quinn Ewers will be sidelined with an SC sprain for four to six weeks after leaving the game yesterday against Alabama.
+ESPN’s Pete Thamel is reporting that Texas Longhorns redshirt freshman quarterback Quinn Ewers will be sidelined with an SC sprain for four to six weeks after leaving Satureday’s game against the No. 1 Alabama Crimson Tide late in the first quarter.

 Sources: Texas quarterback Quinn Ewers is expected to be out 4-6 weeks with an SC sprain, which is a significant injury where the sternum meets the clavicle.
 He got an MRI on Saturday that confirmed the diagnosis.
 He’s experiencing significant pain.— Pete Thamel (@PeteThamel) September 11, 2022

-While it looks like Ewers may have avoided an even more significant injury and will return at some point in the season, Thamel points out that the earliest possible chance for return will be against Oklahoma.
+While it looks like Ewers may have avoided an even more significant injury and will return at some point in the season, Thamel points out that the earliest possible chance for return will be against Oklahoma in the Cotton Bowl next month.

 The earliest that Ewers could potentially return is the Oklahoma game on Oct.
 8.— Pete Thamel (@PeteThamel) September 11, 2022